MCP Email Verification for AI Agents

 What is MCP email verification?

 MCP (Model Context Protocol) email verification means the verification service exposes its checks as tools an AI agent can call directly, instead of a REST endpoint a developer has to wire up separately.
-InboxPolicy's MCP server exposes decide_send, verify_email, batch, and usage tools, so an agent can decide whether to send an email using one tool call inside its own workflow.
+InboxPolicy's MCP server exposes decide_send, verify_email, create_verify_batch, get_batch_status, get_batch_items, estimate_credits, and get_usage, so an agent can decide whether to send an email using one tool call inside its own workflow.

 Which tools does InboxPolicy's MCP server expose?